 Programs also are carried out cooperatively with many other Winchester organizations.
 Multi-year grants from the Cummings Foundation are providing the financial support for the Network’s first Executive Director, expansion of programming and training, and a move to a new street-level office location.

-Sixty-five percent of the Winchester Multicultural Network’s funding is used to support programs such as Winchester In Transition (WIT), the Martin Luther King Day Family Celebration, and the annual Community Workshop that provides training on living, working, and studying in an increasingly multicultural environment.
+Sixty-five percent of the Winchester Multicultural Network’s funding is used to support programs such as the Martin Luther King Day Family Celebration and the annual Community Workshop that provides training on living, working, and studying in an increasingly multicultural environment.

 Thirty-five percent of the budget is used to support the activities of the Response Committee, School Impact Committee, and the International Connections Committee.